 I recorded details I'll not bore you with here.
 My report of the incident received a "High Value" evaluation from the Office of Naval Intelligence (ONI).
 This praise was well received by my chain of command, and I was happy to share the credit.
 Very many outstanding Intelligence professionals, especially Enlisted, never receive any "High Value" evaluations, which indicate Intelligence reports of executive level import (e.g., briefed to the President).
 This was my ninth such evaluation.
-It is just one step short of the information they wake the President up for.
 I was reinstated on the VBSS team from that day on.

 I thought the CO still treated me professionally.
 On Saturday, 12 September 1998, we sighted a known smuggler, the Off-Shore Resupply Vessel (OSRV) T-2000, in international waters.
 The CO and I stood shoulder-to-shoulder on the port bridge wing, scrutinizing the details of the contact.
 The CO told me directly that he wanted me on the boarding team that took that ship - no mistakes or "miscommunications" from the incompetent Mallory or CTRC this time.
 We were waiting for the "go" from Headquarters when, unexpectedly, Central Command (CENTCOM) denied our request to board the smuggler.
 We've no idea why.